mozilla/pkipolicy/rootstore/policy.md

 entities whose information is referenced in those certificates ('MITM certificates').
 Mozilla is under no obligation to explain the reasoning behind any inclusion decision.

-Before being included, CA operators MUST provide evidence that their CA key pairs and CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME or TLS Baseline Requirements, and have continually, from the time of CA private key creation (see section 3.1.3), complied with the then-current Mozilla Root Store Policy and the S/MIME or TLS Baseline Requirements, as applicable.
+Before being included, CA operators MUST provide evidence that their CA key pairs and CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME BRs or TLS BRs, and have continually, from the time of CA private key creation (see section 3.1.3), complied with the then-current Mozilla Root Store Policy and the S/MIME BRs or TLS BRs, as applicable.

 Additionally, CA operators applying for inclusion of new TLS-issuing root certificates MUST demonstrate support for at least one automated method of certificate issuance for each type of TLS certificate (EV, OV, DV, IV) intended to be issued under the root certificate being requested for inclusion.
-This means (1) automated domain control validation, as defined in the TLS Baseline Requirements; and (2) automated certificate issuance and retrieval processes.
-Such automated methods MUST minimize hands-on human input during routine certificate issuance and renewal processes and comply with the TLS Baseline Requirements, and EV Guidelines, if applicable.
+This means (1) automated domain control validation, as defined in the TLS BRs; and (2) automated certificate issuance and retrieval processes.
+Such automated methods MUST minimize hands-on human input during routine certificate issuance and renewal processes and comply with the TLS BRs, and EV Guidelines, if applicable.
 Acceptable "hands-on" input includes initial software setup, configuration, updates, and identity verification where required.
 CA operators MUST renew test certificates using such capability at least every 30 days to demonstrate compliance with these automation requirements.
 The test certificates MUST be served by publicly accessible websites, and the URL for each test site MUST be disclosed in the CCADB.

 To request that its certificate(s) be added to Mozilla's root store, a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug]